 As Figure \ref{model} shows, there are two main modules (\textit{Reference Finder} and \textit{Knowledge Adapter}) in \emph{RekNet}.
-To study the necessity of each module, we removed one of them for each time, keeping the parameters unchanged, obtaining performances of ablation studies on DREAM in Table \ref{ablation_result}.
+To explore the necessity of each module, we remove one of them for each time and keep the hyper-parameters unchanged, obtaining the results of ablation studies on DREAM in Table \ref{ablation_result}.

-Above results show that, removing \textit{Reference Finder} brings 1.07\% average performance reduction to the intact model while removing \textit{Knowledge Adapter} brings 1.05\%, indicating both of these modules are indispensable to \emph{RekNet}.
+Above results show that, removing \textit{Reference Finder} brings $1.07\%$ average performance reduction to the intact model and removing \textit{Knowledge Adapter} brings $1.05\%$ performance reduction, indicating both of proposed modules are indispensable to \emph{RekNet}.
 This finding further demonstrates the rationality of the reading strategy \emph{RekNet} follows:

-i) After removing \textit{Reference Finder}, \textit{Knowledge Adapter} performs extensive reading blindly in full-text range, quoting irrelevant knowledge noise to \emph{RekNet}, making it suffer from lacking \emph{reading} process.
-However, with the well-designed knowledge structure (quadruple) as well as the numeric restriction, \emph{RekNet} can still get positive improvement by quoting explicit knowledge.
+i) Without \textit{Reference Finder}, \textit{Knowledge Adapter} executes extensive reading blindly in full-text range, and irrelevant knowledge noise may be quoted into \emph{RekNet}, making it suffer from lacking \emph{reading} process.
+However, with the well-designed knowledge structure (quadruple) as well as the numeric restriction, \emph{RekNet} can still get relatively positive improvement by quoting explicit knowledge.

-ii) After removing \textit{Knowledge Adapter}, \emph{RekNet} cannot introduce explicit knowledge separated from the context, leading to the lack of relevant external information and cannot reflect human \emph{comprehension} process.
+ii) Without \textit{Knowledge Adapter}, \emph{RekNet} cannot introduce explicit knowledge separated from the context, leading to the lack of relevant external information and cannot reflect human \emph{comprehension} process.

-To study the impact of the fusion order, we exchanged the order of $RV$ and $KV$ integrates with $PV$, which could be considered to exchange the positions of two \textit{Integrators}.
+To study the influence of the fusion order, we exchange the order of $RV_i$ and $KV_i$ integrates with $PV_i$, which could be considered to exchange the positions of two \textit{Integrators}.
 As Table \ref{ablation_result} shows, relocation of these two modules brings negative impact to \emph{RekNet}, which may because:

-i) The context of \emph{Reference Span} has a higher degree of similarity to initial context in passage, and knowledge quadruples are extracted according to \emph{Reference Span}.
+i) The context in \emph{Reference Span} has a higher degree of similarity to the initial context in passage, and knowledge quadruples are extracted according to \emph{Reference Span}.
 Integration of two representations of more similar contexts can makes model learn more features than combining two more different ones.

-ii) \textit{Relocation Model} violates the order of natural human reading comprehension strategy, which may quote and over-analyze irrelevant knowledge items.
+ii) \textit{Relocation RekNet} violates the order of natural human reading comprehension strategy, which may quote and over-analyze irrelevant knowledge items.